-The term of office for all Officers, Regional Directors, Regional Programming Coordinators, Premedical Trustee, Premedical Regional Directors, International Trustee and International Programming Coordinator, shall be for one (1) year, or until their successors are duly elected and qualified.
-The Secretary and Vice President for Internal Affairs shall serve two (2) year terms such that one Secretary shall be elected a year.
-None of the above Officers or Trustees serves more than two (2) consecutive terms in the same position.
-(2008)
+The term of office for all Officers and Trustees of the Association shall be for one (1) year, or until their successors are duly elected and qualified with the exception of the Secretary/Vice President for Internal Affairs, who shall serve a two (2) year term.
+No Officer or Trustee may serve more than two (2) consecutive terms in the same position.